Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 But there are exceptions for [[Inferior goods]], such as poorer cuts of meat.
 People’s income rises→ Want to switch to better quality goods → Spend less and reduce demand for [[Inferior Goods]]

+### Amount of Derived Demand
+Derived Demand is the demand for goods which are not demanded for its own use, but is used to facilitate the production of another.
+For example, the demand for leather is

 ## Price of related goods:
 ### Price of substitute goods